nevakrien/SourceViewer/README.md

 ```bash
 cargo run walk target/debug/SourceViewer
 ```

+compare_test.sh and diff_test.sh are a way to check aginst regressions. they work by using the installed version of SourceViewer and comparing it to the build version

 # Platforms
 this is mostly supported for unix and specifically linux/bsd because dwarf is the main format.